dajulia3/iphone-sms/README.md

 Future Improvements
 -------------------
-Turn it into something that I can deploy to the web for others to use to browse their text conversations online *Ajaxy search
+I'd like to turn it into something that I can deploy to the web for others to use to browse their text conversations online.
+To that end, I'd like to add the following features:
+*    Ajaxy search
-*Uploadable backups (so people can upload their sms logs and have them parsed/accessible).
+*    Uploadable backups (so people can upload their sms logs and have them parsed/accessible).
-*anything else cool I feel like adding!
+*    anything else cool I feel like adding!

 Credit